taogen-docs/resources-of-learning/#cs-foundations.md

 Must Read

-- **Computer Networking: A Top Down Approach** (8th, 2022) by Kurose, Ross
+- **Computer Networking: A Top Down Approach** (8th, 2022) by Kurose, Ross [4.1, 2140].
 Best for a beginner.
 You will fall in love with this book once you get hold of it :P. No prerequisites required.
 It is written marvelously for anyone to get interested in networking)
-- Computer Networks (5th, 2010) by Andrew S. Tanenbaum and David J. Wetherall Good but dry.
+- Computer Networks (5th, 2010) by Andrew S. Tanenbaum and David J. Wetherall [4.1, 2348].
+Good but dry.
 Well formed contents, should have some basic understanding of data communications before reading this book.
+- Networking All-in-One For Dummies (8th, 2021) by Doug Lowe [3.9, 367]

 Some More

 - Data Communications and Networking by Behrouz A. Forouzan
-- Computer Networks: A System Approach Larry L. Peterson and Bruce S. Davie
+- Computer Networks: A System Approach (6th, 2021) by Larry L. Peterson and Bruce S. Davie [3.9, 242]
 - Data and Computer Communications by William Stallings
+- Computer Networks and Internets (6th, 2014) by Douglas E. Comer [3.7, 129]

 For Packet Analysis